-Armenia country profile - BBC News
+Armenia country profile

 Main exports Diamonds, machinery, foodstuffs

-He was a Soviet soldier and later worked in the defence committee of the self-proclaimed Nagorno-Karabakh Republic.
-He was then appointed Armenia's minister of defence.
-He had a spell as minister of national security and head of the presidential staff before returning to the defence ministry.

-In 2009, he signed a historic deal to re-establish diplomatic ties with Turkey.
-However, the thaw in relations proved to be short-lived, and ratification of the agreement was suspended after only a few months, on account of pressure from nationalists on both sides.
+Armen Sargsyan was elected president in March 2018, when the country moved from a presidential system of government to a parliamentary one.

+He briefly served as prime minister from November 1996 to March 1997 between stints as ambassador to the UK and other diplomatic posts in Europe.

-Voters in a 2015 referendum backed constitutional changes reducing the powers of the president.
-Critics say the changes are designed to benefit Mr Sarkisian who could become prime minister once he's served out his final term as president.
+Voters in a 2015 referendum backed constitutional changes reducing the powers of the president in favour of the premiership, which critics saw as a ruse to allow outgoing president Serzh Sargsyan to continue to rule as prime minister.

+Serzh Sargsyan duly became prime minister on the expiry of his second term as president in April 2018, but sparked the largest street protests Armenia has seen for years.
+He resigned after several days of unrest.

 MEDIA